 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Lumizyme:

-Lumizyme is usually handled and stored by a health care provider.
-If you are using Lumizyme at home, store Lumizyme as directed by your pharmacist or health care provider.
-Keep Lumizyme out of the reach of children and away from pets.
+Lumizyme is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Lumizyme, please talk with your doctor, pharmacist, or other health care provider.